-[&]quot;A The profest uniners" (meaning the last) "A is expected on age, if rightly employed, but if lost, or neglected, the whole as continent will particle of the coid; and there is no pastificant "Open man does not deferve, be be who, or what, or whose is will, that may be the means of jacrificing a feeting to proceed and afolial."
+The profest winter" (meaning the laft) is expects an age, if rightly empiric, but is loft, an anglested, the whole empirical particle of the evolution of there is no particlement. that man does not deferre, but he who, or what, or whore to will, that may be the scans of particle in a follow fo process. will, that may be the scans of particle in a follow for process.

 Nicknamed "Old Hickory" by his men because of his toughness, Maj.
 Gen. Andrew Jackson displayed innate command ability during the War of 1812.
 Despite a lack of military training and experience, as a Tennessee militia commander he waged a five-month campaign against the Creek nation.
-It culminated in a decisive victory at Horseshoe Bend, in present-day Alabama, in March 1814.
+It culminated in a decisive victory at Horseshoe Bend, in presentday Alabama, in March 1814.
 The battle made Jackson a national hero, and he received a promotion to major general in the U.S. Army a few months later.
 Having defeated the Creeks, Jackson shifted his attention to the British, who had established a base at Spanish-occupied Pensacola, Florida.
 On 7 November, he captured Pensacola after a brief skirmish in which the British and Creek force fled and the Spanish garrison surrendered.
 Learning that the British had sailed to Louisiana, Jackson led his command overland in pursuit.
 In January 1815, he defeated the British at New Orleans.
 The battle ended the War of 1812 on a triumphant note, and it cemented Jackson's national reputation.

 In March 1818, Jackson became involved in the First Seminole War.
 Acting under orders from Secretary of War John C. Calhoun, he invaded Spanish Florida in retaliation for Seminole cross-border raids.
 Jackson's actions in Florida created an international incident, but the repercussions were short-lived.
 Spain ceded Florida to the United States in 1819, and Jackson went on to serve two terms as the country's seventh president.
+General Andrew Jackson by John Wesley Jarvis, c.
+1819 (Metropolitan Museum of Art)